Syringomyelia (SM) and the

 Syringomyelia also may be described as syringomyelia secondary to Chiari-like malformation (CM or CLM).
 CM is also referred to as occipital hypoplasia (OH) or caudal occipital malformation syndrome (COMS).
 The full relationship between CM and the development of SM is not fully understood.

-SM is rare in most breeds but has become very widespread in cavalier King Charles spaniels.
+SM is rare in most breeds but reportedly has become very widespread in cavalier King Charles spaniels and the Brussels Griffon (Griffon Bruxellois).
 Some researchers estimate that as many as 95% of CKCSs may have Chiari-like malformation (CM or CLM), the skull bone malformation believed to be a part of the cause of syringomyelia, and that more than 50% of cavaliers may have SM.* It is worldwide in scope and not limited to any country, breeding line, or kennel, and experts report that it is believed to be inherited in the cavalier King Charles spaniel.
 CM is so widespread in the cavalier that it may be an inherent part of the CKCS's breed standard.

-* A 2011 study of 555 UK cavaliers, reported by their owners to be symptom-less, found 25% of one year olds and 70% of 6+ year olds had SM.
+*A 2011 study of 555 UK cavaliers, reported by their owners to be symptom-less, found 25% of one year olds and 70% of 6+ year olds had SM.
+However, in a 2015 study of the veterinary records of 3,860 CKCSs in the UK and Australia from 2009 to 2014, only 37 were diagnosed by MRI as being affected with CM/SM and an additional 84 cavaliers were suspected of being affected.

 Chiari-like malformation (CM or CLM) -- Occipital hypoplasia (OH) -- Caudal occipital malformation syndrome (COMS)